The estate is located in the municipality of Cantenac Margaux

 in the Médoc

 (Haut-Médoc, Bordeaux).
-The origin goes back to the year 1650, the then owner was Etienne Monteil, the canon of Saint-Émilion.
-From this family it inherited in 1748 François-Antoine Pouget, who gave it the present name.
-His daughter Claire married a Pierre-François de Chavaille and for the following one and a half centuries the family Pouget de Chavaille managed the winery.
-Since 1906, the estate has been owned by the Elie-Guillemet family, who also own the Château Boyd-Cantenac
+Its origins go back to 1650, when it was owned by Etienne Monteil, the canon of Saint-Émilion.
+This family inherited François-Antoine Pouget in 1748, who gave it its current name.
+His daughter Claire married a Pierre-François de Chavaille and the Pouget de Chavaille family ran the estate for the following eighteen centuries.
+The estate has been owned by the Elie-Guillemet family since 1906, who also owned the Château Boyd-Cantenac

-belongs.
-Until 1982, both wines were produced there and Pouget was treated as a secondary label of Boyd-Cantenac.
-Since the year 1983 Pouget is vinified in a separate plant.
+heard.
+Both wines were produced there until 1982 and Pouget was treated as a second label by Boyd-Cantenac.
+Pouget has been vinified in a separate plant since the 1983 vintage.
 In the Bordeaux Classification

-In 1855 it was ranked fourth (Quatrième Cru Classé), with some sources mentioning the name Château Pouget-Lassale.
+in 1855 it was ranked fourth (Quatrième Cru Classé), with the name Château Pouget-Lassale mentioned in some sources.
 The vineyards cover ten hectares of vineyards with Cabernet Sauvignon (60%), Merlot (30%) and Cabernet Franc (10%).
-The extremely long-lived red wine matures up to 18 months in 50% new oak barrels.
+The extremely long-lived red wine matures in 18% new barriques for up to 18 months.
 The second wine is called "Antoine Pouget" (formerly "Château La Tour Hassac").